Submission Shark BJJ Interview

-How long have you been doing jiu jitsu for?
+How long have you been doing jiu-jitsu for?

 Where do you train out of?

-Do you prefer the gi or nogi?
+Do you prefer BJJ in the gi or no-gi?

-Has your instructors helped you in other aspects of life other than jiu jitsu?
+Have your instructors helped you in other aspects of life other than jiu-jitsu?

-How often do you train?
+How often do you train BJJ?

-What made you want to start training?
+What made you want to start training Brazilian Jiu-Jitsu?

 For sure.
 I plan on my daughter also training and starting early.
 And any other kids I may have.
 I feel like Jiujitsu is just my life now and will always be.
 It's a necessity!

-What’s it about jiu jitsu that makes it so addicting?
+What’s it about jiu-jitsu that makes it so addicting?

-What has jiu jitsu done for your physical health?
+What has jiu-jitsu done for your physical health?

 I feel healthier than ever since being in Jiujitsu.
-I am below pre baby weight and am in better shape than ever before.
+I am below pre-baby weight and am in better shape than ever before.

-Has jiu jitsu benefited your mental health?
+Has jiu-jitsu benefited your mental health?

-If you could restart your jiu jitsu journey, would you do anything different?Start earlier if I would have known about it before!
+If you could restart your jiu-jitsu journey, would you do anything differently?

-What’s your advice for someone that’s never tried jiu jitsu before but is interested in trying it?
+What’s your advice for someone that’s never tried jiu-jitsu before but is interested in trying it?

-Example ( true story)...when i first began, a month into training, one night after class, walking to my car, i started believing all my doubts about myself, my ability to have what it takes to be like the others (higher belts) in class, as I felt like i was the weakest link in class and humility set in.
+Example ( true story)...when I first began, a month into training, one night after class, walking to my car, I started believing all my doubts about myself, my ability to have what it takes to be like the others (higher BJJ belts) in class, as I felt like I was the weakest link in class and humility set in.

-Do you have any aspirations in jiu jitsu?
+Do you have any aspirations in jiu-jitsu?

 To become a black belt and continue to train for life.Would love to go to worlds one day.

-My brothers an I would absolutely love to be able to give back by teaching foster kids jiujitsu so they could be equipped for the uncertainty life throw at them.
+My brothers and I would love to be able to give back by teaching foster kids jiujitsu so they could be equipped for the uncertainty life throw at them.

-What’s your favourite move?
+What’s your favourite BJJ move?

-Submission: i love chokes and the kimura and baseball bat choke
+Submission: I love chokes and the kimura and baseball bat choke

 Position: id have to say side control

-If you didn’t discover jiu jitsu, where do you think you’d be now?
+If you didn’t discover jiu-jitsu, where do you think you’d be now?

 I honestly cannot even imagine life without Jiujitsu.
 I feel like it gave me a passion and made me a happier person all around so in return it also helped strengthen my marriage.
 So who knows where id be.